hoodiecrow/ConsTcl/README.md

 #### Procedure class

-The Procedure class defines what capabilities a procedure has (in addition to those from the NIL class), and also defines the internal representation of a procedure value expression.
+The Procedure class defines what capabilities a procedure has (in addition to those from the Base class), and also defines the internal representation of a procedure value expression.
 A procedure is stored in an instance as a tuple of formal parameters, body, and closed over environment.
 There is no method that yields the stored values.

 ```
 catch { ::constcl::Procedure destroy }

 oo::class create ::constcl::Procedure {
-  superclass ::constcl::NIL
+  superclass ::constcl::Base
   variable parms body env
   constructor {p b e} {
     set parms $p